RebeccaMurray/Docs/Headware/01-Ultracortex-Mark-IV.md

 The images below indicates the default 10-20 electrode locations that the OpenBCI Graphical User Interface expects.
 This application is great for viewing/recording your EEG and can be found in our [OpenBCI_Processing](http://) repo.
 The blue nodes indicate the 8 default 10-20 locations (channels 1-8) of the Cyton Board.
 The red nodes indicate the default 10-20 locations of channels 9-16 when using the OpenBCI 16-channel R&D Kit.

 For the remainder of this tutorial, the blue nodes on the 10-20 system diagram (channels 1-8 of the OpenBCI default settings) will be used.
+Each input pin, or "channel", on your Cyton or Ganglion board corresponds to one of the node positions below.
 The channel to 10-20 system correlations are as follows:

 * Channel 1(N1P) - Fp1
 * Channel 2(N2P) - Fp2